tidymodels/TMwR/_book/tidyverse.md

 ```r
 rate ~ temp
 ```
-states that the chirp rate is the outcome (since it is on the left-hand side of the tidle `~`) and that the temperature values are the predictor^[Most model functions implicitly add an intercept column.].
+states that the chirp rate is the outcome (since it is on the left-hand side of the tilde `~`) and that the temperature values are the predictor^[Most model functions implicitly add an intercept column.].
 Suppose the data contained the time of day in which the measurements were obtained in a column called `time`.
 The formula

 ```r
 rate ~ temp + time